-From the genius of the Hughes Brothers delivering inner-city tales like Menace II Society, Reginald Hudlin giving us the cult comedy classic, House Party and the forever mood of Black excellence with Boomerang, John Singleton, who is a legend among legends, Malcolm D. Lee providing the smash hit romantic comedy, The Best Man, Spike Lee coming through with the timeless, Do The Right Thing, to Ava DuVernay giving us the powerful and poignant, When They See Us, Black directors have painted the pictures we live and the world needs to see from our cultivated lens.
+From the genius of the Hughes Brothers delivering inner-city tales like Menace II Society, Reginald Hudlin giving us the cult comedy classic, House Party and the forever mood of Black excellence with Boomerang, John Singleton, who is a legend among legends, Malcolm D. Lee providing the smash hit romantic comedy, The Best Man, Spike Lee coming through with the timeless, Do The Right Thing, to Ava DuVernay giving us the powerful and poignant, When They See Us, Black directors have painted the pictures we live.
+The world needs to see from our cultivated lens.

-While there are still many barriers that need to be broken, Black directors, producers, and writers are making strides in today’s industry that we have not witnessed thus far.
-From Shonda Rhimes massive Netflix deal to Ryan Coogler’s gargantuan success with Black Panther, Black excellence is finally being recognized in a way that we always knew it while others ignored it or even syphoned it without us benefiting from the fruits of the talent and labor.
+While many barriers still need to be broken, Black directors, producers, and writers are making strides in today’s industry that we have not witnessed thus far.
+From Shonda Rhimes massive Netflix deal to Ryan Coogler’s gargantuan success with Black Panther, Black excellence is finally being recognized in a way that we always knew it.
+In contrast, others ignored it or even siphoned it without us benefiting from the fruits of the talent and labor.

-While Lee Daniels is a triple threat in that he is a director, producer, and screenwriter, today we focus on his work as one of Hollywood’s premiere directors.
-Daniels has been in the game for a while and he was first recognized largely as a producer with the success of Monster’s Ball when Halle Berry became the first and only Black woman to win an Academy Award for leading actress in 2002.
+While Lee Daniels is a triple threat in that he is a director, producer, and screenwriter, today, we focus on his work as one of Hollywood’s premiere directors.
+Daniels has been in the game for a while, and he was first recognized largely as a producer with the success of Monster’s Ball when Halle Berry became the first and only Black woman to win an Academy Award for leading actress in 2002.
 Ever since then, Lee Daniels has been on a role.

-Daniels directed Precious in 2009 and the film was nominated for six Academy Awards, including two nominations for Daniels (Best Director and Best Picture).
-MoNique ended up winning the Oscar for Best Supporting Actress for the powerful role she played in the film.
-In 2013, he directed Lee Daniels’ The Butler, a drama that tells the story an African-American butler who served at the White House during seven presidential administrations.
+Daniels directed Precious in 2009, and the film was nominated for six Academy Awards, including two nominations for Daniels (Best Director and Best Picture).
+Monique won the Oscar for Best Supporting Actress for her powerful role in the film.
+In 2013, he directed Lee Daniels’ The Butler, a drama that tells the story of an African-American butler who served at the White House during seven presidential administrations.

-Of course there are other Black directors who have done more, however Regina King is on the rise and after directing episodes of Being Mary Jane, Southland, Insecure, This is Us, Shamless, Pitch, and several other television shows, she has now ascended into the world of film.
+Of course, other Black directors have done more; however, Regina King is on the rise after directing episodes of Being Mary Jane, Southland, Insecure, This is Us, Shameless, Pitch, and several other television shows.
+She has now ascended into the world of film.

 Whitfield has been a true force in the world of television when it comes to directing.
 Since 2011 she has done a masterful job behind the camera while still blessing us with a few appearances on the camera.

-To put it simply, Ryan Coogler is dominating the game as a film director, producer, and screenwriter.
-Since his powerful entry into the the industry with his debut film, Fruitvale Station that won the top audience and grand jury awards in the U.S. dramatic competition at the 2013 Sundance Film Festival, Coogler has not looked back.
+Simply put, Ryan Coogler dominates the game as a film director, producer, and screenwriter.
+Since his powerful entry into the industry with his debut film, Fruitvale Station, which won the top audience and grand jury awards in the U.S. dramatic competition at the 2013 Sundance Film Festival, Coogler has not looked back.

-The following year, she created, co-wrote, produced and directed the Netflix drama limited series When They See Us, based on the 1989 Central Park jogger case, which has earned critical acclaim.
-The series was nominated for 16 Emmy Awards including the Primetime Emmy Award for Outstanding Limited Series and won the Critics’ Choice Television Award for Best Limited Series.
+The following year, she created, co-wrote, produced, and directed the Netflix drama limited series When They See Us, based on the 1989 Central Park jogger case, which has earned critical acclaim.
+The series was nominated for 16 Emmy Awards, including the Primetime Emmy Award for Outstanding Limited Series, and won the Critics’ Choice Television Award for Best Limited Series.

 F. Gary Gray

-Like many other directors, F Gary Gray started off directing music videos for artists like Dr. Dre, Ice Cube, TLC, Outkast and a host of others.
-Once he directed the cult classic, Friday, his career took off from there.
+Like many other directors, F Gary Gray started off directing music videos for artists like Dr. Dre, Ice Cube, TLC, Outkast, and a host of others.
+Once he directed the cult classic Friday, his career took off.
 He has since directed the films Set It Off, The Negotiator, The Italian Job, Be Cool, Law Abiding Citizen, and Straight Outta Compton.